FelixGruen/tensorflow-u-net/docker/readme.md

 The Docker image built from the files in this directory, creates liver lesion prediction volumes for all medical volumes in a given directory.
-When started the Docker container loads all NiBabel volumes in the given directory one-by-one, segments, first, the liver and, second, the liver lesions and saves the liver lesion segmentations in NiBabel volumes in the same directory before closing itself.
+When started, the Docker container loads all NiBabel volumes in the given directory one-by-one, segments, first, the liver and, second, the liver lesions and saves the liver lesion segmentations in NiBabel volumes in the same directory before closing itself.

 This particular directory contains all the files needed to build the docker image, except the saved models themselves which have to be downloaded separately.